 Let’s take a look at Planner Peter’s situation again to see how he can make the most impact with his money:

 Planner Peter retires at age 60.
 He now has plenty of time to seek out and research the charities that inspire him.
 However, even if Peter finds the right charity, it may not be the right time for him to donate.

-- Waiting to make a donation until age 70 1/2 – as opposed to age 60 – means money invested in an IRA will have an additional decade to grow.
-The means that you may be able to donate more money, making a bigger impact for the charity receiving the donation and saving more money on taxes.
+- Waiting to make a donation until age 73 – as opposed to age 60 – means money invested in an IRA will have an additional decade to grow.
+This means that you may be able to donate more money, making a bigger impact for the charity receiving the donation and saving more money on taxes.